-Assignment Title or Grade Requirement Description 1.
+Assignment Title or Description Grade Requirement 1.
 Hall of Fame Speech This 3-5 minute speech links your subject (a person, event, etc.) with a specific trait, either positive (if praising) or negative (if condemning).
 You will establish a specific occasion/ceremony (Hall of Fame induction, funeral, tribute, toast, interview, impromptu, dedication of a memorial, etc.).
 You will elicit an emotional response through careful use of language style while reinforcing beliefs and feelings your audience already holds.
 (Attempts to change those beliefs and feelings are better suited to Persuasive Speeches.)
 You must provide an outline for this assignment.
-2. Group Speech This 8-10 minute speech is a group presentation.
-Possible presentations include (but are not limited to) how-to demonstrations, event planning, etc. Each member must speak for equal amounts of time.
-This assignment is worth 50 points.
-Your group must provide an outline with the assignment.
-3. Informative Speech This 4-6 minute speech provides information new to most of your audience.
+2. Informative Speech This 4-6 minute speech provides information new to most of your audience.
 It may be useful to think of this speech as a teaching opportunity, a short lecture about an important topic.
 This speech also could be a demonstration ("how-to") speech.
 You are required to use at least one presentation aid.
 You must provide an outline with this assignment.
-This speech is worth 100 points.
-4. Persuasive Speech This 5-7 minute speech will persuade your audience to perform an action.
+3. Persuasive Speech This 5-7 minute speech will persuade your audience to perform an action.
 Through carefully crafted and well-supported arguments, and based upon the information you have given them and the emotional response you have elicited, you must persuade your audience to act on an issue.
 You are required to use at least one presentation aid (to depict the severity of the social problem, the amount of people it affects, and how your solution will mitigate the problem if implemented, etc.).
 You must provide an outline with this assignment.
-This speech is worth 100 points.
-This speech will also be used as assessment for the Communication division but this assessment will not be counted towards your grade.
-5 and 9.
-Online Discussions/Other Assignments You will respond to 11 prompts over the course of the semester that deal with information from the chapters you read or over the lectures of the course.
+4. Online Discussions You will respond to 11 prompts over the course of the semester that deal with information from the chapters you read or over the lectures of the course.
 Each of these discussions should include two posts.
 One should be your response to the prompt and the second should be your response to another student post.
 These should be meaningful posts and I am looking to see that you engage with each other in discussion over course material.
 These will not be graded in terms of spelling, grammar, etc but instead I am looking to see that you have a meaningful response to the prompt (no specific length, but it should be enough to answer the prompt) and a meaningful response to another student post (again no specific length, but long enough to be meaningful).
-You will also take part in various small speeches and quizzes.
-More information on these will be provided on Canvas.
-6 and 7.
-Exams Both the Midterm and Final exam will be created and the format will be determined by your instructor.
-Each exam is worth 50 points.
-8. Interview Assignment You will be required to take part in a mock job interview.
-You will submit your 'real' resume and a cover letter that can have possible future accomplishments.
-You will then take part in an interview exercise determined by your instructor.
-This interview is worth 25 points.
+Both the Midterm and Final exam will be short answer exams and will be completed on e-courses.
+You will have 1 hour and 20 minutes to complete each exam.